8ark1hyun/CS4218-NUS/README.md

 1. In the root directory, run `npm run dev`
 1. Your browser should automatically open to <http://localhost:3000/>

+## Unit Testing

+In the root directory,
+- run `npm run test` for all tests
+- run `npm run test:frontend` for the frontend
+- run `npm run test:backend` for the frontend

 ---

 # Deliverables